Tuesday, November 3, 2015

 “Sinterklaas can decide what happens to her,” Peaceful said.
 “Maybe she can work for him for the rest of her life.”

-“Her evil spirit can be changed into the Christmas spirit,” Joyful said, thinking of the highest possible good.
+“Her evil spirit can be changed into the Christmas spirit,” Joyful said.

-“When we find the witch, we will all sing until she is overcome and collapses,” the chief elf said.
+“When we find the stepmother witch, we will all sing until she is overcome and collapses,” the chief elf said.
 “Then Daniëlle can bind her in ropes, and we will send her off to Sinterklaas once and for all.”

 “Agreed,” said Daniëlle.
 “Father and I will be free of her, and you can come live with us as long as you want!”

-“I’m worried that we will not make it in time,” Daniëlle said.
+“Oh, I’m so filled with worry,” Daniëlle said.
 “Run as fast as you can.
-We are almost out of time.”
+I think we are almost out of time.”

+After she put the parchment in her purse, she stood up and grew as big as the ceiling of the Dutch castle.
 The witch grabbed a knife from the kitchen that doubled in size as soon as she touched its metal handle.

 “You were the evil witch all along!
 How could I have trusted you?
 You took my wife and my daughter,” the father said.
+He grabbed the kitchen chair and held it in front of himself in defense.

-“Leave my father alone,” Daniëlle said, bursting through the castle with the Mistletoes who sang in full voice.
+“Leave my father alone,” Daniëlle said, as she burst through the castle with the Mistletoes who sang in full voice.
+As the witch held the knife at Daniëlle’s father’s throat, she said, “Papa, I knew you were still alive!
+Your pocket watch told me.”

 Daniëlle wrestled with the witch until she dropped the knife on the kitchen floor.
 She kicked it to her father.